NormanBitSolace/trivia/README.md

 ### Navigator.swift
 This class provides base functionality for navigating between view controllers.
 These API provide a configuration block so fully formed view controllers can be modified externally after `viewDidLoad` has been called.
 Since the caller is outside of the view hierarchy, the block's context may include logic and data which can be simplified to immutable view model.
 Using a storyboards just adds a parameter to the API.
-Specific normalized API for popovers, child, and modal view controllers can encapsulate the details to display each e.g. showing a popup menu:
+Includes normalized push, popover, child, and modal view controller API that encapsulate the details of each.
+For example, a popover view controller to show a popup menu could be implemented:
 ```swift
 let _: MenuPopoverViewController = presentPopover(anchor: anchor) { vc in
     vc.data = ["Mixed", "Easy", "Medium", "Hard"]